AxisCommunications/acap-runtime/README.md

 #### gRPC socket

-With the default settings the ACAP runtime service will set at a Unix Domain Socket (UDS) with the address:
+With the default settings the ACAP Runtime service will set at a Unix Domain Socket (UDS) with the address:

 ```sh